-An oil filler cap and dipstick are located at the right rear of the engine and are accessible through an access door on the top right side of the engine cowling.
+An oil filler cap and dipstick are located at the left rear of the engine and are accessible through an access door on the top left side of the engine cowling.

-The engine must not be operated with less than six quarts of oil in the sump (dipstick indication).
-Seven quarts is recommended for extended flights.
+The engine should not be operated with less than six quarts of oil.
+Seven quarts (dipstick indication) is recommended for extended flights.